react-cosmos/react-cosmos/docs/usage/user-interface.md

 ## Fixture Tree View

-An elegant file-system-based tree view navigation system.
+An elegant file-system based tree view navigation system.
 Folders can be collapsed, and their state persists between sessions.

 ## Fixture Search